osandadeshan/robot-framework-web-automation-demo/README.md

 ## Example
 Here, I have developed sample test cases for a sample web site [Demoblaze](https://demoblaze.com/).

-This project is developed to demontrate robot framework with selenium and page object model.
+This project is developed to demontrate Web UI automation using Robot Framework and Selenium Library.

 Here, there are 3 variables `${SMALL_RETRY_SCALE}`, `${MEDIUM_RETRY_SCALE}` and `${LARGE_RETRY_SCALE}` for retrying the keywords when they are failing.
 Each variable has assigned with the number of retries.
 Automation engineers are advised to use `${SMALL_RETRY_SCALE}` as the default number of retries for the keywords.
 If there are big delays in some scenarios, you can use other variables `${MEDIUM_RETRY_SCALE}` and `${LARGE_RETRY_SCALE}`.
 You can find the examples for this in `object-repository/page-objects` directory.